-The emphasis in this course is on building things.
-The first part of the course will focus on the differences of DC, AC, and Servo motors, what different types of sensors are available, and how PLC's and Ladder Logic are used to control just about anything.
-In the second part of the course we will design and build entire systems including robots.
-Prereguisites: EE122, EE113; Coreguisite: EE235 (Offered in the fall)
+The emphasis in this course is on the software, hardware, and fundamental concepts of automation.
+The first part of the course will focus on how PLC's and Ladder Logic are used to control industrial processes and manufacturing.
+An introduction to different types of motors and sensors is given.
+We will build and control entire systems including robots using microcontrollers.
+Prerequisites: EE131, EE122, EE113, CT143 or CT142.
+(Offered in the fall)